ChirikjianLab/hrm/README.md

 ### Generate configuration files
 Configuration files for environment and robot when testing the C++ scripts are all stored in `/config` folder, including (3D cases as an example) `arena_config_3D.csv`, `obs_config_3D.csv`. `robot_config_3D.csv` and `end_points_3D.csv`.

-In the repository, there are pre-defined configurations in these files, stored in `/resources/` folder.
+In the repository, there are pre-defined configurations in these files, stored in [`/resources/`](/resources) folder.
 There are 2 ways to customize different robot or environment configurations:
-- Run MATLAB scripts (`/demo/matlab/tests/planning_config_3D.m`)[/demo/matlab/tests/planning_config_3D.m], and change different parameters that defines the geometric shapes of the obstacles and robots.
+- Run MATLAB scripts [`planning_config_3D.m`](/demo/matlab/planning_config_3D.m), and change different parameters that defines the geometric shapes of the obstacles and robots.
-- Use C++ planning scene parser function, i.e.,
+- Use C++ planning scene parser function defined [here](/include/hrm/test/util/ParsePlanningSettings.h#L197), i.e.,
 ```
 hrm::parsePlanningConfig("superquadrics", "cluttered", "rabbit", "3D");
 ```